 If you’re planning to move between cities in Japan you’re best off purchasing a Japan Rail Pass, or JR Pass, it will save you a huge amount of money.
-It also includes some local travel in the cities which will also save you some money.
+We will help you with where to buy Japan Rail Pass, as it also includes some local travel in the cities which will also save you some money.
 Working out the rail system in Japan will take a little while but once you get the hang of it it’s fairly easy to navigate.
 Well lets say you will navigate it with minimal hiccups!!
 (Yes I’m giggling right now!).

 The Japan Rail Pass basically allows you travel on the Shinkansen, aka the bullet train.
 These trains are the most efficient way to get around and there are a number of packages that will suit every itinerary.
 You will need to carefully plan your travel to get the best out of your pass.
 You need to identify which date you want to activate the pass and it will then be valid for the designated timeframe that you have purchased.